Hallucination (artificial intelligence): Problems

-AI models can cause problems in the world of academic and scientific research due to their hallucinations.
-Specifically, models like ChatGPT have been recorded in multiple cases to cite sources for information that are either not correct or do not exist.
+There are many noted instances of LLMs citing sources that are either incorrect or do not exist.
 A 2023 study conducted in the Cureus Journal of Medical Science showed that out of 178 total references cited by GPT-3, 69 returned an incorrect or nonexistent digital object identifier (DOI).
 An additional 28 had no known DOI nor could be located in a Google search.